One is fun, one is not. Well, in this case it is. I suppose the older you get the less fun birthdays are.

 1 (8 ounce) can crushed pineapple, drained

 toasted unsweetened coconut flakes

-Mix cream cheese and butter until well blended.
+To make the frosting, mix cream cheese and butter until well blended.
 Add powdered sugar, 1 cup at a time and blend well.
-Frosting should be spreadable but not too soft or it won't hold its shape.
+Frosting should be spreadable but not too soft or it won’t hold its shape.
 If you find you put in too much sugar, add milk, a little bit at a time until the frosting is of the right consistency.
 Decorate cupcakes and sprinkle with toasted coconut

 Shelby is the author/owner of Grumpy's Honeybunch.
 Established in 2007, she shares and preserves family recipes as well as recipes for cooking light and keto.
 She is an experienced, self-taught home cook who loves to share recipes with others.
 You can see her work on websites such as Veal Made Easy, Parade, Community Table, SoFab Food, Yummly, and FoodGawker.